emonorg/moqqie-be/README.md

 the backend of Moqqie.
 The
 purpose was to build a POC in
 a short time, so the code
-might not be clean :)
+might not be clean :) Will publish the frontend as well, soon!